More than two years after President Donald Trump's inauguration, New Yorkers who oppose his policies and rhetoric continue to show their resistance.

 Demonstrations against the Trump administration have come in all shapes and sizes: protests, rallies and marches, sit-ins, die-ins and banners unfurled at the Statue of Liberty.

 Although Trump Tower has been a favorite of protesters, demonstrations have taken place across the city, including at Trump International Hotel and Tower, Stonewall National Monument, Battery Park, Tompkins Square Park, Washington Square Park, Times Square and outside Kennedy Airport.

 Protests have also taken place on several occasions when Trump has returned to the city.
 In September 2017, three congressional Democrats and then-City Council Speaker Melissa Mark-Viverito were arrested during a DACA rally outside Trump Tower.

-Here’s a look at upcoming demonstrations and protests planned in the city — and what their organizers say about the events.
+Here’s a look at upcoming demonstrations planned in the city — and what their organizers say about the events.

 When: Today, at 5 p.m.

 "On [Monday], a 5 p.m. rally at Herald Square in NYC, initiated by the International Action Center, will demand an end to the raids and respond to [Sunday's] vicious racist and sexist attacks aimed by Trump at the leading pro-immigrant representatives of color.
 The protest will continue the mass opposition to the raids on migrant families and the concentration camp conditions."